Memory & Alzheimer’s Evaluation

 peripheral nerves, and muscles.

-Diagnostic evaluation may include amyloid PET when clinically indicated.
+amyloid PET when clinically indicated.

-Assessment for disease-modifying treatments such as
+Eligibility review for disease-modifying therapies such as

 Lecanemab (Leqembi®) and Donanemab (Kisunla®)

-is performed in appropriate cases.
+is performed in selected cases.

 When to visit / When to call ER